Customer Service Dashboard Template

 Decision support: What do you want to show

-As first, create a wireframe using custom shapes.
+First, create a wireframe using custom shapes.
 It can help!
 Our goal is to track customer service performance using different locations and products.
 If you download the practice file, you will see why it is worth using Excel tables.
 Tip: you can manage large data sets easily using Tables.

 Our table contains the headers below: